 A serious crime that can be punished by imprisonment for a period of more than one year.

-A crime that can be punished by imprisonment for a period between 91 and 365 days and/or a fine of up to $3,000.
+A crime that can be punished by imprisonment of up to 364 days and/or a fine of up to $3,000.

 A member of the public who acts as part of a group that hears evidence in a trial and decides whether a defendant is guilty or not guilty in a criminal case.